feiyangfan/my-task-management/README.md

 4. **Timetable**: A timetable that the user can add new events at different timeslots, edit added events, and delete unwanted events.

 ## How to use
-Frontend is deployed on netlify, [link](https://ffy-my-daily-planner.netlify.app/), currently being working on so the link might not work
+Frontend is deployed on netlify, [link](https://ffy-my-daily-planner.netlify.app/), however, frontend is currently being working on so the link might not work
 Backend api is deployed on heroku, [link]( https://ffy-my-daily-planner-backend.herokuapp.com/), currently does not have a view engine, purely served as an api.